warshallrho/VAT-Mart/README.md

 ICLR, 2022

-Currently we have released the code for perception networks, and we plan to purify and release other code before July, 2022.
+Currently we have released the code for perception networks, and we are working on purifying and releasing other code in recent days (06/30/2022).

 Project Page: https://hyperplane-lab.github.io/vat-mart/